RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2020-06-11-Numerilab_HMSC.md

 ---
-title: Guide to using the Hmsc package for the production of Joint Species Distribtuion Models
+title: Guide to using the Hmsc package for the production of Joint Species Distribution Models
 author: "Geoffrey Marselli"
 date: '2020-06-11'